 - Location: Atlanta, GA

 Georgia State University (GSU) is a public university located in Atlanta, Georgia.
 GSU is one of the best schools for undecided majors because it uses the meta-majors model we talked about earlier.
-The meta-majors offered at GSU are STEM (science, technology, engineering and math), business, arts and humanities, policy, health, education and social sciences.
+The meta-majors offered at GSU are STEM (science, technology, engineering and math), business, arts and humanities, policy and social science, health professions, education and exploratory.

 At GSU, new students are organized into Freshman Learning Communities (FLCs) based on their selected meta-majors.
 In these FLCs, students take courses together and form study partnerships with peers who are also deciding on their final major.
 So, while students must declare a meta-major upon enrolling at GSU, they have time and flexibility in choosing their final major (and a guarantee that their early coursework will count toward their degree).

 We think Northeastern University is an excellent school for undecided majors because it provides a program designed specifically for guiding and mentoring undeclared students called the Explore Program.